 Scenario:

-For a divorce case, the firm offers a fixed retainer that covers up to 10 hours of legal drafting plus up to 5 hours of mediation, tracked by UTBMS code and role.
+For divorce cases, the firm offers a fixed retainer that covers up to 10 hours of legal drafting, plus up to 5 hours of mediation, tracked by UTBMS code and role.

 How to apply: